yogeshniraula/yogeshniraula/README.md

 - 👋 Hi, I’m @yogeshniraula
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning biophysics
-- 📫 To reach me use my linkedin ID: linkedin.com/in/yogesh-niraula-124104162
+- 📫 To reach me use my Email: yogesh_niraula@icloud.com

 <!---
 yogeshniraula/yogeshniraula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.